 Well for sure, there isn't an easy one and any long term solution to finding an answer will need not only a shift in the ethos behind governments, schools, businesses and parents too; it will also need a massive mindset change at the individual level as well.
 The main reason for this is because we have a predilection towards repeating history.
 I have lost count of the number of clients who said, "I said I won't treat my kids the way my parent's treated me" but they ended up doing exactly that.
 The reasons for that are complex and many but if you could encapsulate it into a word, that word would be love!
 Not the romantic version, the stuff of novels and movies but rather the chemical experience created in the brain and the associated feelings that come with it.

-In one way or another the presence of this chemical love is what we all strive for but for the most part we do not fully understand what it is, what creates it and how we can sustain it.
-Mostly, as a feeling, we associate it with the acquisition of "things," a new car, home, shoes, bling etc. but in reality these things are merely a transient form of the love experience.
+In one way or another, the presence of this chemical love is what we all strive for but for the most part, we do not fully understand what it is, what creates it and how we can sustain it.
+Mostly, as a feeling, we associate it with the acquisition of "things," a new car, home, shoes, bling etc. but in reality, these things are merely a transient form of the love experience.
 True love (chemically speaking) starts with the self and if we learn to teach that to ourselves first, then we can pass on that wisdom to our children, family, friends, even the people we work for or with etc. Then; eventually the world will become a better place.

-There is a complication though, and that is created through the over abundance of fear.
+There is a complication though, and that is created through the overabundance of fear.
 In the pursuit of love, approval, recognition and acceptance we become subconsciously aware of the presence of stress/fear and that causes frustration, anger and anxiety.
 It is our unconscious desire to rid ourselves of this fearful feeling that leads us to become aggressive.
 There is something about aggression that helps to abate the feelings of fear.
-So, in that context, in a fearful society the lessening fear somehow feels as if its taking us towards love.
-The brain regulates feelings by degree, so less fear can actually feel like more love but it's a very different emotion and while not want you want or need, it's better to be less stressed/fearful.
+So, in that context, in a fearful society, the lessening fear somehow feels as if it's taking us towards love.
+The brain regulates feelings by degree, so less fear can actually feel like more love but it's a very different emotion and while not want you to want or need, it's better to be less stressed/fearful.
 There are of course many discussions that can further explain this in more detail, this is really just a small snippet to offer a simplistic explanation of what can happen.

 Perhaps what is more important, is to understand how, as adults, we can reverse this behaviour?
 Well, the essence of love, chemically speaking, is calmness and peace of mind.
 Letting go of our past, learning the lessons that life has sought to teach us is the epitome of the way forward.
 Hypnotherapy is one of the most effective tools for life change, emotional management and creating a positive and loving mindset.
 To find out more about how hypnotherapy can help you become who you really should be; why not call +65 9186 3575 today or book an appointment for a free consultation here

-The Research Punishment might not be an effective means to get members of society to cooperate for the common good, according to a social dilemma experiment.
+Punishment might not be an effective means to get members of society to cooperate for the common good, according to a social dilemma experiment.

 A game to study human behaviour has shown punishment is an ineffective means for promoting cooperation among players.
 The result has implications for understanding how cooperation has evolved to have a formative role in human societies.
 Human societies maintain their stability by forming cooperative partnerships.
 But, cooperation often comes at a cost.
 For example, a person taking time to raise the alarm in order to alert other members of a group to impending danger could be losing valuable time to save oneself.
 It is unclear why natural selection favours cooperativeness among individuals who are inherently selfish.